ansys/ansys-sphinx-theme/doc/source/examples/table.rst

 Table
 =====
-The rendering of table directive with ansys sphinx theme.
+The table directive with ansys sphinx theme allows for rendering of tables.
+There are different types of tables, such as the data table, longtable-centered, and table-centered, each serving different purposes.

 Data table
 ----------
+This is an example of a data table that can be rendered using the table directive.
+It consists of three columns representing the variables A, B, and A and B respectively.
+Each row represents a different combination of True and False for variables A and B.
-Here is the data table.
+The `datatable` class can be used to style the data table.

 .. code:: rst